DaleOrders/AWS-Study-Notes/README.md

 #### 1.4.5.3.
 Terms

-- plaintext: unencrypted data not limited to text
+- plaintext: unencrypted data not limited to text (document, text, app etc)
+- Algorithm: mathematical operation which turns plaintext into ciphertext
 - key: a password
 - ciphertext: encrypted data generated by an algorithm from plaintext and a key